About Vatican Museums

 Necropolis of the Via Triumphalis

-This literally translates to the ‘City of the Dead of the Via Triumphalism’.
+This literally translates to the ‘City of the Dead of the Via Triumphalis’.
 It was a pagan funerary practice to cremate the body outside the city boundaries, so they built cremation grounds on the outskirts.
-This is one such stretch of necropolis that has been founded by archeologists near the Vatican City and is now an integral part of the Vatican Museums.
+This is one such stretch of the necropolis that has been founded by archaeologists near Vatican City and is now an integral part of the Vatican Museums.

 Also Visit: Vatican Necropolis